 I teach at Win Kids in Flower Mound, TX!
 The fees will apply to your child's membership for the facility, and my martial arts coaching is included alongside all the other service the facility offers.

 I started teaching as an assistant instructor at my old dojo when I obtained the rank of 1st Dan (1st degree black belt) at around the age of 15.
 I have since coached several friends and have loved ever minute of working with them!

-I have worked with college students as well as one individual preparing to enter the military.
+I have worked with kids ages, teens, and adults.
+I've also taught one individual preparing to enter the military.

 I distincly remember my 1st lesson was held on a Valentine's day for a couple with whom I am good friends with.
 Helping two people make a special day even more memorable is something that I will always look back fondly upon.